 The backups using Borg are incremental and Weblate is configured to keep following backups:

-BorgBackup creates encrypted backups and without a passphrase you will not be able to restore the backup.
-The passphrase is generated when adding new backup service and you should copy it and keep it in a secure place.
+BorgBackup creates encrypted backups and you wouldn’t be able to restore them without the passphrase.
+The passphrase is generated when adding a new backup service and you should copy it and keep it in a secure place.

-In case you are using Weblate provisioned backup storage, please backup your private SSH key as well — it is used to access your backups.
+If you are using Weblate provisioned backup storage, please backup your private SSH key too, as it’s used to access your backups.

-Enter obtained key in the management interface, see Integrating support.
+Enter the obtained key in the management interface, see Integrating support.

-Weblate will connect to the cloud service and obtain access information for the backups.
+Weblate connects to the cloud service and obtains access info for the backups.

-Turn on the new backup configuration on the Backups tab.
+Turn on the new backup configuration from the Backups tab.

-Backup Borg credentials in order to be able to restore the backups, see Borg encryption key.
+Backup your Borg credentials to be able to restore the backups, see Borg encryption key.

 You can also use your own storage for the backups.
-SSH can be used to store backups on the remote destination, the target server needs to have BorgBackup installed.
+SSH can be used to store backups in the remote destination, the target server needs to have BorgBackup installed.

 General in the Borg documentation

-It is recommended to specify absolute path for the local backup, for example /path/to/backup.
-The directory has to be writable by user running Weblate (see Filesystem permissions).
-In case it doesn’t exist, Weblate will attempt to create it, but it needs permissions to do so.
+It is recommended to specify the absolute path for the local backup, for example /path/to/backup.
+The directory has to be writable by the user running Weblate (see Filesystem permissions).
+If it doesn’t exist, Weblate attempts to create it but needs the appropriate permissions to do so.

-When running Weblate in Docker, please make sure that the backup location is exposed as a volume from the Weblate container.
-Otherwise the backups would be discarded by Docker on container restart.
+When running Weblate in Docker, please ensure the backup location is exposed as a volume from the Weblate container.
+Otherwise the backups will be discarded by Docker upon restarting the container it is in.

-One option is to place backups in existing volume.
-For example choose
+One option is to place backups into an existing volume, for example

 /app/data/borgbackup.
-This is existing volume in the container.
+This is an existing volume in the container.

-You can also add new container for the backups in the Docker compose file
+You can also add a new container for the backups in the Docker Compose file

 services: weblate: volumes: - /home/weblate/data:/app/data - /home/weblate/borgbackup:/borgbackup

-Weblate provisioned backup storage provides you automated remote backups.
+Weblate provisioned backup storage provides you automated remote backups without any effort.